It takes a wide range of abilities and expertise to effectively design user interfaces (UI) and user experiences (UX).

 Visitors of websites anticipate a quick and hassle-free online experience.
 It should come as no surprise that slower-loading websites lose visitors who then leave the page, increasing the bounce rate.
 According to the BBC, an additional 10% of website visitors are lost for every additional second that it takes for the page to load.

 There are many mobile users these days trying to access content from anywhere.
-Hence, it's critical for a UI UX design agency to enhance the mobile user experience for these visitors because they represent a sizable portion of your audience.
+Hence, it's critical for a ux design company to enhance the mobile user experience for these visitors because they represent a sizable portion of your audience.
 It raises the demand for

 Utilize Google's free tools for evaluating the speed of the website and mobile website.
 For both desktop and mobile website load times, it shows suggestions and advice.